rtrlib/handbook/docs/_sources/python.txt

 RTRlib Python Binding
 *********************

-The RTRlib can also be used for scripting in Python using the `RTRlib Python binding`_.
+The RTRlib is now also available for scripting in Python using the `RTRlib Python binding`_.
+This section gives a quick overview on the usage of the Python binding.
 An even more detailed documentation on the API and further usage examples can be found on `readthedocs.io`_.